Good Lord, she was magnificent! Edgar thought.

 She stopped and looked at him.
 “Honestly?”

-but I’m afraid my reputation preceded me and they
+Chicago universities, but I’m afraid my reputation preceded me and they

 “So will you come out with me?”

 set down her cases and walked to the man at the episcope, quietly conferred

 with him, and returned.
-“It’s really not a good idea for us to talk in public, but
+“It’s really not a good idea for us to talk in

-an eye on even the nicest hotels.
+police keep an eye on even the nicest hotels.
 They might arrest you for

 soliciting.
 But my apartment’s not too far.
 The wife and kids have gone

 She smiled broadly.
 “That will do.”

-Street walk-up, except for the exchange of pleasantries about
+to his Harris Street walk-up, except for the exchange of pleasantries about

-the lovely spring weather they were having and how April was almost always horrible
+the lovely spring weather they were having and how April was almost always

-come in was the landlord, a petty, peevish little man who was looking for
+who saw them come in was the landlord, a petty, peevish little man who

-cringed to see the empty cereal bowl and box of Grape-Nuts
+them, but he cringed to see the empty cereal bowl and box of Grape-Nuts

 that he’d left on his writing desk.
 There was a pile of typewritten pages

 on letterhead lifted from the supply closet of the pencil sharpener company

-he worked for, a mass of cross-outs and arrows from here to there, scribbled notes
+he worked for, a mass of cross-outs and arrows from here to there, scribbled

-box and started for the kitchen.
+bowl and cereal box and started for the kitchen.
 “I turn into a bit of

 “It’s all right,” she called after him.
 “You have children?”